ivxni/SnapOCR/CONTEXT.md

 ### 4.6 Save & Share
 - **Purpose**: Allow quick actions once the PDF is ready.
 - **Implementation**:
-  - **Save**: Moves the document into the user’s “converted documents” collection or folder.
+  - **Save**: Moves the document into the user's "converted documents" collection or folder.
   - **Share**: Provide a share link or direct integration (email, external app, etc.).
   - **UI**: Buttons or icons for each action, placed near the PDF preview or download link.